 Then she came.
 Dominic couldn't tell if she was the same girl.
 But the color of her hair, the smell she left in her wake, the sound of her laugh.
 Dominic fell in love all over again.
 And when she escaped, she took him with her.

 Ten years passed in Arcadia, but only one went by on Earth.
 The other Dominic was only sixteen.
 He'd gotten over his melancholy and was doing well in school again.
 But the original Dominic was older, different, confused.
-She disappeared when they left the Huntsman's forest, and he has not been able to find her since...
+She disappeared when they left the Huntress's forest, and he has not been able to find her since...

 He has joined the Summer Court at the invitation of Dana the Tall.
 She heard of his skill at hunting, and recruited him to be part of the Hound Tribunal, an elite group of trackers that dealt with Freehold threats.
 He serves her now as the Constable of Calefaction, charged with seeking out those who would break the laws of the Freehold.
 Dominic is not particularly angry, but he has little tolerance for betrayal of friendship, pack, or community.
-Friends and loyalty kept him going even when the Huntsman punished him brutally.
+Friends and loyalty kept him going even when the Huntress punished him brutally.
 His fellow wolves were always there to pick him up when he was at his worst.
 Woe betide anyone that threatens the Freehold or those close to Dominic.

 And through it all, he's still looking for her.
-Someone cared enough about him to lead him away from the Huntsman, back to reality.
+Someone cared enough about him to lead him away from the Huntress, back to reality.
 He wants to know who she is, why she helped him.
 Sometimes she still haunts his dreams, staying just ahead of him as she guides him through the nightmare, back to the world.

 Personality: Light-in-Darkness burns with the fire of life and passion.
 A furnace burns in his core that keeps him alive and full of energy.
 He is passionate, intuitive, creative, and inspiring.
 He's alert, athletic, active, and ardent.